lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-4.md

 - Request a public certificate in the us-east-2 region for api.tutorialsdojo.com using AWS Certificate Manager (ACM).
 Create a regional API Gateway domain name and associate it with api.tutorialsdojo.com and the ACM certificate.
 In Route 53, create an alias record for api.tutorialsdojo.com that points to the API Gateway domain name.
 ```

-> When using regional API Gateway, the certificate for the domain name needs to be in the same region.
+> [!NOTE] When using regional API Gateway, the certificate for the domain name needs to be in the same region.

 ### 12